martinbaumg/SAE-5.02-Tasko/README.md

 # SAE-5.02-Tasko
-Tasko: Streamline tasks with a user-friendly app.
-Developed by a dedicated team of 6, it handles frontend, backend, and Docker deployment.
+Tasko is a lightweight and intuitive task management application designed to streamline your daily workflow.
+With a user-friendly interface and powerful features, Tasko helps you organize your tasks, set priorities, and stay productive.
+Developed by a dedicated team of six members, including a Product Owner, Scrum Master, and four developers, Tasko handles both frontend and backend development as well as seamless deployment using Docker.
+Say goodbye to chaos and hello to efficient task management with Tasko.